Tokenization

 card_exp_year: $form.find('#card-exp-year').val(),

-card_cvn: $form.find('#card-cvn').val()
+card_cvn: $form.find('#card-cvn').val(),

 is_multiple_use: false,

-should_authenticate: true
+should_authenticate: true,

 }, xenditResponseHandler);